Miltonly/Streets/Sim Place

 How far is Sim Place from Toronto?

-The drive to the Milton GO station takes about 16 minutes, and the total commute to Union Station runs around 64 minutes via GO and TTC.
+The drive to the Milton GO station takes about 16 minutes, and the combined GO and TTC trip to downtown Toronto runs around 64 minutes.
+Driving to Mississauga takes 22 minutes, and Pearson is 32 minutes away.

 What's the rental market like on Sim Place?